Gavin-Wood4/image-diff/README.md

 - `diff.c`: Functionally complete and tested with all modes.
 - `neon-diff.c`: Functionally complete and tested with all modes.
-- `rgba_io`: Functionally complete.
+- `image_io`: Functionally complete.
 Supports input and output of PNG and RGBA files.
 - No script to test functionality and performance of each executable and compare.

 ## To-Do